lizadaly/windrift/README.md

 1. The choice is added to the player's _inventory_
 2. The next section or chapter is revealed

+You can configure what happens when the list is exhausted by modifying the `nextUnit` property, which can be:

+1. `section`: Show the next default (default)
+1. `chapter`: Show the next chapter
+1. `none`: No further action

 ### Inventory

 When a final choice is made in a list, it goes into the reader's `inventory`, the part of the state containing all the selections they've made.
 The inventory is made up of buckets indexed by List `tag`.
 The value in each bucket is accessible as `inventory.tagname` at any point in the story.